 When comparing two groups with different ldl levels, the instantaneous risk of death is estimated to be 25% lower (hazard ratio 0.75) for each mg/dl difference in ldl, with the group having the higher level of ldl tending towards lower instantaneous risk of death.
 This observed difference is not statistically different from an hazard ratio of 1 (p=0.27), with the 95% confidence interval suggesting that the observed hazard ratio is what might be typically observed if the true instantaneous risk of death was anywhere between 55.03% lower and 25.07% higher for each mg/dl higher in ldl level.
 We therefore fail to reject the null hypothesis of no association between survival time and ldl at study entry in favor of a trend toward higher odds of survival among subjects with higher ldl level.

+5/5 for performing an appropriate analysis

+4/5 for reporting the association appropriately

+Wrong p-value (-1)

+Wrong CI interpretation (-1)

+Total: 8/10

 To address the association between mortality and serum ldl, I would proceed by making the Kaplan Meier survival curves for the two ldl groups (ldl below 160 mg/dl and ldl equal or above 160 mg/dl).
 I would then use log rank test to test the null hypothesis of equal survival curves for the two groups.
 I choose to use this nonparameteric test since it’s appropriate for right censored data as it’s the case here.
 In addition, the censoring is non- informative.
 The log rank test statistic compares the estimates of hazard functions of the two groups at each observed event time and outputs the p-value which I can use to make a decision on whether to reject or fail to reject with null hypothesis.

+Performed analysis that are vaild (2)

+Log-rank test+censored data (2)

+4/10